Italeri 1/48 C-130J Hercules II Kit First Look

 The morale of that story is to note where the warning stripe is on the aircraft you're modeling.
 The kit's propeller line falls right at the front of the wheel well fairing, common to vanilla Hercs everywhere.
 If your machine has a special mission capability, you'll see the warning stripe moved ahead of the fairing so you'll need to lengthen your engine packs accordingly.
 Take a look at these two seemingly standard C-130Hs and note where the propeller warning stripes are located on these two USAF photos.

-Back to the C-130J (finally), this kit appears to have the right length on the engine packs and decent propellers.
-In their first release of the C-130J, Italeri once again provided the GTC fairing for the left main wheel well.
+Back to the C-130J, the engine nacelles are too short making the intakes look oddly shaped.
+Their C-130H engine nacelles had a similar problem.
+In their first release of the C-130J, Italeri provided a GTC fairing for the left main wheel well.
 I can happily report that in this release, we have an APU fairing which I hope they'll also use on the next release of the C-130H!

 Many of the parts trees in this kit are common to all of the C-130 releases as well they should be - they are the same.
 Consequently you'll have some spares as you won't need the external fuel tanks and some of the cockpit parts.